 Well, wish no longer!
 In this article, we’ll show you how to implement two of the most cutting-edge data management techniques that provide huge time, money, and efficiency gains over the traditional Extract, Transform, Load model.

 One such method is stream processing that lets you deal with real-time data on the fly.
 The other is automated data management that bypasses traditional ETL and uses the Extract, Load, Transform (ELT) paradigm.
 For the former, we’ll use Kafka, and for the latter, we’ll use Panoply’s data management platform.

 But first, let’s give you a benchmark to work with: the conventional and cumbersome Extract Transform Load process.

-What is the ETL Process?
+What is ETL (Extract Transform Load)?